Keep-Passion/pure_iron_grain_data_sets/README.md

 Spurious scratches: unavoidably caused in polished process, which is similar to boundary and introduce difficulty in image processing.

+The real image data set consists of 296 images, with resolution of 2560 \times 1600

 ![](./explain_image/polycrystalline_iron.jpg)

 ## Virtual data set